rpgoldman/py4cl2/docs/index.md

 (You may want to note the printed information, about the location of config-file.
 Of course, you can call this function again, but be sure to refill the values.)

 The library uses (temporary) pickled .npy files for transferring large numpy arrays efficiently between lisp and python.
-This process is IO intensive, writing as much as 100MB or even a GB each time.
-Using a ram-disk is recommended for this purpose. ([How to create a ram disk on Linux?](https://unix.stackexchange.com/questions/66329/creating-a-ram-disk-on-linux))
+This process is IO intensive, writing as much as 100MB or even a GB each time, and therefore, using a ram-disk is recommended for this purpose would be recommended. ([How to create a ram disk on Linux?](https://unix.stackexchange.com/questions/66329/creating-a-ram-disk-on-linux))

 #### \*config\* / config-var

 These values can also be accessed using `*config*` and `config-var`:

 ```lisp